richastats/pdsnd_github/README.md

 PDSND -Github project

 ### Description
-This project is focussed on committing changes of bikeshare python file
+This project is focussed on committing changes of bikeshare file.
+It is a python file

 ### Files used
 bikeshare.py